 The nose is often the first visual anchor of the face.
-It has the ability to influence the entire facial appearance.
+It can influence the entire facial harmony.
 If it is crooked, too small, or too big, the nose can make the entire contours of the face uneven and unflattering.
-Often, the nose has a significant impact on the appearance of the jawline, which can create a poorly defined chin.
+Often, the nose has a significant impact on the appearance of the jawline, which can create the look of a poorly defined chin.

 Defined Facial Profile

 Nasal humps, depressions, and wide bridges that are naturally occurring or a result of traumatic injury can detract from a person’s natural beauty and facial contours.

 By smoothing or streamlining the nasal bridge, rhinoplasty can improve the overall facial profile while providing a more defined and attractive look.